PauloPHLP/portfolio/README.md

 If you want to see the final result, please click <a href="https://paulophlp.github.io/portfolio/">here.</a>

-Thank you and good coding 😎️Docs: Change README.md file.
+Thank you and good coding 😎️

-## 🚀️ Docs: Change README.md file.Technologies
+## 🚀️ Technologies

 - React.js